spotify/lemur/docs/dev.md

    This will trigger the build pipeline on your branch and you can create a PR if the tests succeed.

-For local development you can simply change any file in `public-lemur` and run `docker build -t spotify-lemur` and then `./dev-run.sh` to test it.

 ## Testing Digicert API Integration
 If you want to test the lemur's Digicert Plugin, please add the